cleanupyourcity/CleanupYourCity/README.md

 ## Overview
 ### Description
-*This application allows users to be involved in keeping their city clean.*
+This application allows users to be involved in keeping their city clean!
 - A user can choose a location where they see some garbage or (like on the side of a road), give the location a danger rating from 1-4, and choose an icon(s) that show the type(s) of garbage present.